warteamx/rosarabbit/source/books/psyque/The_Book-Alan_Watts.md

+---
+title: The Book
+---
-# 📚 Book Review: *The Book: On the Taboo Against Knowing Who You Are*
+## 📚 Book Review: *The Book: On the Taboo Against Knowing Who You Are*

 > *“We do not ‘come into’ this world; we come out of it, as leaves from a tree.”*
 > — Alan Watts